 Many donors, international NGOs, or service providers have the objective of supporting civil society and make it more diverse and vibrant.
 But what exactly does it mean?
 How do we define gaps in the civil society or its enabling environment, and how do we decide which type of action or strategy we would like to prioritize?

-We propose an eco-system approach which looks at the enabling environment.
-It defines six critical eco-system functions which are essential for a flourishing civil society.
-The approach and the functions are based on similar models which have been developed for the start-up scene.
-We assume that all organizations, including from civil society, have similar requirements, and depend on an enabling environment as well as from emerging synergies, incubation and innovation among the players.
+We propose an eco-system approach that looks at the enabling environment.
+It defines six critical eco-system functions that are essential for a flourishing civil society.
+The approach and the functions are based on similar models that have been developed for the start-up scene.
+We assume that all organizations, including from civil society, have similar requirements, and depend on an enabling environment as well as from emerging synergies, incubation, and innovation among the players.
 Organizations that are offering such eco-system functions are often civil society themselves, and they might fulfill functions for actors from grassroots to national level.
-The model also points towards geographic clustering of functions and organizations and building an interrelated fabric of organizations which are mutually supportive.
+The model also points towards the geographic clustering of functions and organizations and building an interrelated fabric of organizations that are mutually supportive.

 The eco-system functions for civil society are: